ACCESS-NRI/CMIP7-Hackathon/README.md

 2. _In addition to the 3 extensions mentioned in the video, you will need to install a 4th extension to view html files (this is how most of the ESMValTool recipes show output plots).
 You can see our recommended extension "Live Server" in the [written guide above](https://github.com/ACCESS-NRI/CMIP7-Hackathon/blob/main/docs/VSCode_setup_guide.md).

 ## Australian Research Environment (ARE)
 If it is not possible to use VS Code, hackathon exercises can alternatively be run via the [Australian Research Environment](https://are-auth.nci.org.au/).
-Please find a written guide to setup ARE for the CMIP7-Hackathon.
+We have crreated a written guide to setup ARE for the CMIP7-Hackathon.
  - [Written guide: ACCESS-NRI CMIP7-Hackathon ARE setup guide](https://github.com/ACCESS-NRI/CMIP7-Hackathon/blob/main/docs/ARE_setup_guide.md).

 ## Logging into Gadi